-Modern Australian plastic pipes don’t contain any phthalates heavy metals.
+Modern Australian plastic pipes don’t contain any phthalates or heavy metals.

 Australian Standards for PVC pipe specifically exclude such additives and worldwide are the only national product standards to do so.
 All products are independently assessed and certified as part of a rigorous regulatory environment that provides confidence that these products consistently meet all the requirements of the Australian Standard

 The Green Building Council of Australia (GBCA) found through their literature review in 2010 the level of dioxin emitted due to production of BEP PVC and its constituents, is much less than that from other sources.
 There is therefore no rationale for discrimination against PVC pipe on the basis of dioxin emission.